Home | Browse Topics | Family law | Relationships and break-ups | Exceptions to equal sharing of relationship property

 Property (Relationships) Act 1976, ss 15, 15A

-In deciding about whether to order an uneven division of relationship property in the above situations, the court can consider:
+In deciding whether to order an uneven division of relationship property in the above situations, the court can consider:

 • the likely earning capacity of each person, and